WELCOME

 My research primarily centers on American politics, with emphases in civic engagement, political psychology, political communication, political geography, and electoral campaigns.
 I have also cultivated expertise in the politics of my home state, Montana.

-Topics of special interest to me that I have developed a research agenda around include geographic polarization (i.e., the urban-rural divide) and nationalization in American politics.
+Topics of special interest to me that I have developed a research agenda around include geographic polarization (i.e., the urban-rural divide) and the nationalization in American politics.
 I have begun exploring geographical divides in Britain and other European countries as well.
 I also have multiple projects relating to attitudes toward political violence in the U.S.

 I have also contributed commentary and analysis to the Washington Post, The Hill, National Public Radio, Democracy Journal, Washington Monthly, Reason, The Niskanen Center, and The Brookings Institute, among other outlets.